Wireless Festival: 2018

 Wireless festival was held on 6–8 July at Finsbury Park.
-The line up was announced 22 January with confirmation that J. Cole will be headlining the Friday, Stormzy the Saturday and DJ Khaled with others the Sunday, The Festival was fully sold out within a day.
-On 9 April Cardi B announced her pregnancy, therefore at the same time, she pulled out.
-3 days later Raye, Russ, Suspect, Big Shaq, Sneakbo, Davido, Ms Banks, Majid Jordan and Last Night In Paris were added to the line up.
-On 14 May, AJ x Deno, EO, M Huncho, Just Banco, Big Heath, Romzy and Yung Fume were added to the line up.
+The lineup was announced on 22 January, with J. Cole to headline on Friday, Stormzy on Saturday, and DJ Khaled with others on Sunday.
+The Festival was fully sold out within a day.
+On 9 April Cardi B announced her pregnancy, and therefore she pulled out.
+Three days later, Raye, Russ, Suspect, Big Shaq, Sneakbo, Davido, Ms Banks, Majid Jordan and Last Night In Paris were added to the lineup.
+On 14 May, AJ x Deno, EO, M Huncho, Just Banco, Big Heath, Romzy and Yung Fume were added to the lineup.
 On 3 July, J Hus pulled out, due to legal issues.
 Fredo also pulled out due to unforeseen circumstances.
-On the same day, Krept & Konan, Chip, Avelino, D-Block Europe and Ambush were added to the line up.
-On 5 July, MoStack got moved from Saturday to Friday.
-On the same day Trippie Redd had pulled out, due to unforeseen circumstances.
-On the day that DJ Khaled was meant to be headlining, It was announced he had pulled out due to travel issues.
+On the same day, Krept & Konan, Chip, Avelino, D-Block Europe and Ambush were added to the lineup.
+On 5 July, MoStack was moved from Saturday to Friday.
+On the same day Trippie Redd pulled out, due to unforeseen circumstances.
+On the day that DJ Khaled was meant to be headlining, it was announced that he had pulled out due to travel issues.
 He was replaced by a surprise guest, who turned out to be Drake.